bpstephanie/wawa-land/TESTING.md

 ### Known Bugs
 On the register page, when a user's password does not comply with the criteria, the error message is not centered.
 The same bug occurs on the login page, the error message when a user's credentials don't match those on the system is not centered.

+The HTML errors that were seen in the validator testing will need to be fixed, however I have searched and researched how to fix these but have not yet come up with a solution.

 [Go Back To README.md](README.md)